 The high frequencies cause much less problem as the shorter wavelength is much less strong than the low one.
-That is why the light specific weight foams absorb this sound energy easily but the bass go through them easily.
+That is why the light specific weight foams dampen this sound energy easily but the bass go through them easily.

 The simplest way to dampen low frequencies

-The simplest way to absorb low frequencies is increasing the thickness and density of the panel.
+The simplest way to attenuate low frequencies is increasing the thickness and density of the panel.
 We can more or less estimate the necessary thickness of the Sound absorbing element by using the calculation of quarter wavelength.

 But the actual acoustic testing usually shows surprising results.
 Unless the panel is dense enough the bass will pass through smoothly.

 The Sound absorbing element are designed for both, they provide balanced absorption.

 The bass contains more energy:

 These two charts compare the low and high frequencies with the same amplitude.
 Take into account that the longer low frequencies contain more energy as it is shown in the yellow area.
-As there is more energy in the sound wave it will be more difficult to absorb or regulate the bass.
+As there is more energy in the sound wave it will be more difficult to attenuate or regulate the bass.

 Calculation of quarter wavelength

 We call “calculation of quarter wavelength” the mathematics used for prediction of the low frequency performance of element where the thickness of the panel equals to the 1/4 of the wavelength of the lowest frequency plus the factor of the angle of incidence.
 The thickness of the panel plays an important role.

 Solution to the acoustic problem